 The Study was developed using extensive stakeholder input through the web-based project portal, 27 one-on-one stakeholder interviews, three (3) public workshops, and email and phone communications with port customers, trucking companies, local and regional agencies, businesses and community stakeholders including representatives of disadvantaged communities.
-Stakeholder involvement was integral to all aspects of the Study and provided the lens through which values and emphasis focus on freight movement priorities while also equitably balancing benefits and burdens.
+Stakeholder involvement was integral to all aspects of the Study and provided the lens through which values and various considerations related to freight movement priorities were focused on while also equitably balancing benefits and burdens.